navnorth/canvas_sis_importer/README.md

 ## Installation requirements

 First make sure you setup your `.env` file with the right stuff.
 You'll need an API access token for your canvas installation (go to http://canvas.aps.edu/profile/settings and click "New Access Token" button).
+You may need to install the ruby bundler:

+`sudo apt-get install ruby-bundler`

 Now install the dependencies (done locally here):

 `bundle install --path vendor/bundle`

+If you get errors, you may need to install g++ and make.

 Now update the shell scripts to be executable:

 `$ chmod +x sql_scripts/export_canvas_data.sh`
-`$ chmod +x sql_scripts/import_sis_import_data.sh`
+`$ chmod +x sql_scripts/import_sis_data.sh`

 ## Other Notes